huma-engineering/huma-docs/data-collection/modules/physiological/heart-rate.md

 title: Heart Rate
 ---

-** Tracking the track heart to identify irregularities **

-The Heart Rate module is used to record how many times a Patient’s heart beats in a minute.
-The normal value is between 60 and 100 bpm, but can be affected by certain heart conditions, stress, anxiety, etc.
+The Heart Rate module is used to record how many times a patient’s heart beats per minute.
+A healthy heart rate is between 60 and 100 bpm but can be affected by certain heart conditions, stress, anxiety, etc.

-Recording this information is an easy and effective way for a Care Team to gauge a Patient’s health.

 ## How it works

-Patients can collect their Heart Rate by any of the 3 sources below:
+Patients have a number of ways in which to collect their heart rate:

-- connecting the Huma to their Apple Health or Google Fit app
+- connecting the Huma App to Apple Health or Google Fit
-- manually inputing
+- taking the reading manually
-- resting their index finger over their smartphone cameras The smartphone camera Heart Rate collection also gives a Heart Rate Variability and a Classification reading.
-The Administrator can configure which readings and sources (maximum 2 sources per deployment) the deployment needs for their delivery of care or research.
+- using their smartphone camera to take the reading

+Using the smartphone camera collection method also gives the user a heart rate variability and classification reading.
+When configuring the module, the admin can select which readings and sources should be available (maximum 2 sources per deployment).
-From there, Clinicians can view new and historic results in the Clinician Portal and be informed on severity.

-### Patients

-In the Huma App, Patients can select the Heart Rate module and by pressing the “Add” button can enter a value in bpm (beats per minute) with the time and date automatically added as now, but editable.
+The time and date is added automatically at the moment they make the entry (although this can be edited if needed).

 ![Adding heart rate to the Huma App](./assets/heart-rate.png)

-From within the module, Patients can view their progress in a graph and press “Show all data” to view previous results in a table.
-Patients can also set a daily, weekly, or monthly reminder to help keep on track.

-### Clinicians
-In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the Heart Rate column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.
+Patients can view their historic heart rate results in a graph.
+In the Clinician Portal, care teams will be able to easily see the latest heart rate readings from their patients and any concerning readings will be flagged.

 ![View patient heart rate in the Clinician Portal](./assets/cp-patient-list-heart-rate.png)

-Clicking on the Patient row takes the Clinician to the Patient Summary where all vitals can be viewed, by selecting the Heart Rate module all historic data can be displayed as a graph or a table of results.
+The Patient Summary displays a more detailed view of the patient's historic readings in graph or table form.

 ![View patient heart rate in the Clinician Portal](./assets/cp-module-details-heart-rate.png)